-This procedure applies to all Seqwater workers, business groups and work activities.
+This Procedure applies to all Segwater workers, business groups and work activities.

-The requirements of this procedure apply to all Seqwater owned structures and leased premises where Seqwater is responsible for compliance with relevant WHS legislation, codes or standards, including the How to Manage and Control Asbestos in the Workplace Code of Practice (2011).
+The requirements of this Procedure apply to all Seqwater owned structures and leased premises where Seqwater is responsible for compliance with relevant legislation, codes or standards.

-The requirements of this procedure will only apply to Seqwater works performed on land that is not owned by Seqwater to the extent that any asbestos identified will be made safe, reported to the Incident Hotline and to the land owner.
+The requirements of this Procedure will only apply to Seqwater works performed on land that is not owned by Seqwater to the extent that any asbestos identified will be made safe, reported to the Incident Hotline and to the landowner.
 Responsibility for management or removal of asbestos located on land that is not owned by Seqwater will be determined on a case by case basis in collaboration with the land owner and any relevant legal obligations.